clustergarage/argus/jekyll/_docs/fimwatcher.md

 ## Ignoring specific paths

-Also in addition to the recursive watch option, if there are specific paths you wish to ignore, such as a cache folder, a SCM folder like `.git`, or other logical cases, an `ignore` array similar to the `paths` array can be provided.
+In addition to the recursive watch option, if there are specific paths you wish to ignore, such as a cache or SCM folder, an `ignore` array similar to `paths` can be provided.
+Currently, these ignored paths are a simple direct comparison, not a glob or regex check.

 ```yaml
   subjects: